Alaska Legislature to weigh Dunleavy Cabinet, board picks

 Among the nominations being closely watched is Amanda Price, Dunleavy’s choice to lead the Department of Public Safety.

 Price and the administration made a push in support of her nomination amid allegations she had been chronically absent from a prior job in former Gov. Bill Walker’s administration.
-The allegations were raised by a former supervisor, while two other former supervisors said she was not “disciplined or counseled” for absenteeism during their tenure.
+The allegations were raised by Scott Kendall, who was Walker’s chief of staff near the end of Price’s tenure.
+He has said he gave her the choice to resign or be fired but said he didn’t get into a substantive discussion with her on why because he thought it would be painful for her to hear and didn’t think it would be productive.

+Jim Whitaker, Walker chief of staff before Kendall, and Marcia Davis, a former Walker deputy chief of staff, have defended Price.
+In a letter, they said during their tenure Price was not “disciplined or counseled for absenteeism, or plagiarism as none of these acts occurred.”

-The Dunleavy administration says it ran social media ads in support of Price, and Price held a news conference on the eve of the vote.
+Matt Shuckerow, a Dunleavy spokesman, said the Dunleavy administration ran social media ads in support of Price, and Price held a news conference on the eve of Wednesday’s vote in an effort to move past what she said had become a distraction.

+Price said the state paid for members of her leadership team — who praised Price’s drive and approach to the job — to come to Juneau to take questions.
+“And they are here to support me so that we can get back to work,” she said.

+Other high-profile nominees who have gotten attention ahead of Wednesday’s vote are Jason Brune, Dunleavy’s pick to lead the Department of Environmental Conservation, and Adam Crum, his nominee for Health and Social Services commissioner.